USBC Masters: History

 The tournament began in 1951 as the ABC Masters, conducted by the American Bowling Congress (ABC).
 The ABC merged with the WIBC and YABA to become the USBC in 2005, after which the tournament was renamed USBC Masters.
 The Masters began as an invitational event showcasing national and local bowling stars and has grown to become one of bowling's most prestigious events.

 While the event has evolved over the years, its trademark qualifying and double-elimination match play format has remained largely unchanged.
 All bowlers compete in 15 games of qualifying, with the top 63 qualifiers joining the previous year's champion in the double elimination match play bracket.
-(If the previous champion makes the top 63 or is unable to participate, the 64th-place qualifier is added.)
-All head-to-head matches consist of three games, highest total pinfall wins.
+If the previous champion makes the top 63 or is unable to participate, the 64th-place qualifier is added.
+All head-to-head matches consist of three games, where the highest total pinfall wins.
 First-time losers during the match play rounds are not eliminated, but are instead placed into an elimination bracket, where they must survive all subsequent three-game matches to have a chance at making the championship finals.

-Hundreds of competitors turn out for the Masters each year (a full field of 360 entered the 2018 event) with their sights set on a prize fund that has recently been as high as $350,000, including a $50,000 top prize.
-The field, which now includes women, also features representatives from all 50 states and a handful of foreign countries.
+Hundreds of competitors turn out for the Masters each year (a full field of 390 entered the 2025 event) with their sights set on a prize fund that has recently been as high as $457,000, including a $100,000 top prize.

-The Masters is open to PBA members and any USBC member that meets average requirements.
+The Masters is open to PBA members and any USBC member who meets average requirements.
 It is a part of the World Bowling Tour.

 After the Masters in January 2004, the tournament was moved to the fall, resulting in two Masters events during calendar year 2004.
 (The first was part of the 2003–04 PBA season, and the second was part of the 2004–05 season.)
 Then in 2008, the tournament was moved back to the spring, which is why there was no Masters during 2008.